 Geraldine Stephens and Suzanne Moore have worked with LGBT Foundation for many years.
 Both well respected solicitors in their respective fields, Geraldine and Suzanne deliver the Legal Advice Surgery which takes place on the second and fourth Tuesday of every month at the LGBT Foundation's Community Resource Centre in Manchester.
 Suzanne co-wrote "Civil Partnerships - everything lesbians & gay men need to know", and "A guide to your legal rights for lesbian, gay and bisexual people."
 Geraldine has also written articles for LGBT Foundation's website and Out Northwest (now no longer in circulation) which are informative and make people more aware of changes to their legal rights and changes in legislation.

-Geraldine specialises in Litigation and Employment law and assists those who come to the surgery with various issues including debt matters, issues at work and discrimination.
+Geraldine specialises in Litigation and assists those who come to the surgery with various issues including debt matters and discrimination.
 Suzanne can advise on all relationship/family matters including pre-nuptial agreements, divorce/dissolution, financial matters.
 Suzanne also specialises in children matters including Human Fertilisation and Embryology Act issues, donor agreements and child arrangement orders.

 O’Neill Patient Solicitors LLP say;-